andrewhwaller/david-legacy-session-1/slides.md

 <!--
 * *Midrash Tehillim* translation taken from *The Midrash on Psalms*, trans.
 William G. Braude, Yale Judaica Series 13 (New Haven, Conn.: Yale University Press, 1959).
-* *Ruth Rabbah* translation taken from Jacob Neusner, *Rabbi David: A Documentary Catalogue*, Studies in Judaism (Lanham, Md.: University Press of America, 2012), 84.
+* *Lamentations Rabbah* translation taken from Jacob Neusner, *Rabbi David: A Documentary Catalogue*, Studies in Judaism (Lanham, Md.: University Press of America, 2012), 84.
+Neusner includes this section of Lamentations Rabbah in his catalogue of texts from Ruth Rabbah.
 * While the rabbis don't completely turn David into a rabbinic sage, here he acts as a model of sage-like Torah study for Israel.
   * Far from not reading the Torah or being ignorant of biblical law, David has a somewhat supernatural alarm clock that enables his disciplined Torah study!
 -->